A concise frictional contact formulation based on surface potentials and isogeometric discretization: Numerical examples

 \subsection{Sliding of two inflated rubber sheets}

 The last example examines contact between two inflated rubber sheets.
 The initial configuration is shown in Fig.~\ref{f:inflatedsheet} (left).
-The upper sheet with size $1\!\,L_0\times 2\,\!
+The upper sheet with size $L_0\times 2\,\!
 L_0$ is discretized by $8\times 16$ cubic NURBS elements.
 The lower sheet is twice longer in the $Y$ direction than the upper one and is discretized by $8\times 32$ cubic NURBS elements.
 In order to avoid a compressive stress state, both sheets are pre-stretched by $\lambda =1.5$ and all boundaries are fixed.
-The membrane formulation of \cite{membrane} is employed for the sheets, and an incompressible Neo-Hookean material, given by \eqb{l} \sigma^{\alpha\beta} = \ds\frac{G}{J}\left(A^{\alpha\beta} - \frac{a^{\alpha\beta}}{J^2}\right)~, \eqe is considered, where $\sigma^{\alpha\beta}$ and $J$ denote the components of the Cauchy stress tensor and the surface stretch, respectively, and $G$ is a material constant.
+The membrane formulation of \cite{membrane} is used for the sheet, and the incompressible Neo-Hookean material model \eqb{l} \sigma^{\alpha\beta} = \ds\frac{G}{J}\left(A^{\alpha\beta} - \frac{a^{\alpha\beta}}{J^2}\right)~, \eqe is considered, where $\sigma^{\alpha\beta}$ and $J$ denote the components of the Cauchy stress tensor and the surface stretch, respectively, and $G$ is a material constant.
 Here, $G$ of the lower sheet is set five times larger than the upper one.
-The contact simulation is carried out by the full-pass algorithm with the friction coefficient $\mu=0.5$. $4\times 4$ Gauss points (per element) are used for the quadrature of both membrane and contact elements.
+Contact is simulated with the full-pass algorithm using the friction coefficient $\mu=0.5$. $4\times 4$ Gauss points (per element) are used for the quadrature of both membrane and contact elements.

 Initially, the sheets are aligned in the $X$ and $Y$ directions and separated by the gap $L_0$ in the $Z$ direction as shown in Fig.~\ref{f:inflatedsheet}a.
 Next, the sheets undergo three consecutive loading phases.
 From (pseudo) time 0 to $1$, contact between the two sheets is induced by increasing the volume enclosed by the sheets from 0 to $19/9$ and $13/3$ for the upper and lower sheet, respectively.
 The deformed configuration at the end of this phase is shown in Fig.~\ref{f:inflatedsheetcgf}a.
 From time $1$ to $3$, the upper sheet is rotated by $225^\circ$ around its center as shown in Fig.~\ref{f:inflatedsheetcgf}a-d.
 Finally, from time $3$ to $5$, the upper sheet slides against the lower sheet by moving its boundary by the distance $2.5\,L_0$ in the $Y$ direction (see Fig.~\ref{f:inflatedsheetcgf}e-f).
 In the simulation, $25$, $225$, and $125$ loads steps are used for the inflating, twisting, and sliding phases, respectively.